not-quite-vacation/blog/blog/content/post/a-lap-around-scotland-with-my-mom/index.md

 ![Dinner](images/IMG_1181.jpg)

 We went to a restaurant started by Jamie Oliver or some famous TV chef.
 The food, wine, and company made it an excellent night.
 After dinner we walked back to the apartment.
 Vicki and I were exhausted from our long day of biking and travelling.
 Wende and Dan were not tired at all.
 The jet lag and excitement from being somewhere new must have given them some energy because they decided to go out and hit the town.
-From what I remember they said they went to a small casino and had a few whiskys.
+From what I remember they said they went to a small casino and had a few whiskies.
 I'm not sure what time they got back because we were fast asleep.

 ## First Day on the Road